 An emergency exit is more than a door.
 It is a central element of preventive fire protection and safe evacuation.
 In existing buildings, infrastructure, and facilities it must be reliably accessible, identifiable, and functional at all times.
-As soon as interventions in the structure take place—such as during concrete demolition and deconstruction, during gutting works and cutting, or in rock excavation and tunnel construction—the emergency exit comes into focus for planning and execution.
+As soon as interventions in the structure take place – such as during concrete demolition and deconstruction, during gutting works and cutting, or in rock excavation and tunnel construction – the emergency exit comes into focus for planning and execution.
 Controlled procedures for creating or adapting openings play a decisive role.
 Tools such as concrete pulverizers or hydraulic wedge splitters, powered by suitable hydraulic power packs, enable precise and low-vibration work steps when emergency exits must be created, widened, or temporarily relocated.
+In parallel, compliance with applicable requirements and a structured permit-to-work process ensure that evacuation capability is maintained throughout all construction phases.

 An emergency exit is a specially designated exit that, in the event of danger, enables a fast, safe, and as barrier-free as possible escape to the outside or into a secured area.
-It is part of the system of escape routes and must be openable without aids—typically from the inside with a single hand movement.
+It is part of the system of escape routes and must be openable without aids – typically from the inside with a single hand movement.
 Emergency exits must be kept clear at all times, clearly marked, and in many uses equipped with emergency lighting.
 Dimensions, door swing, and integration into fire-protection concepts depend on the use and the generally accepted rules of technology as well as the applicable requirements.
 Specific requirements may vary by country and building type.
+In practice, low opening forces, intuitively operable hardware, and fail-safe door mechanisms support reliable self-rescue under stress.

 Emergency exits are intended to enable rapid self-rescue and, through clear guidance, trouble-free operation, and sufficient capacity, minimize the risk to occupants.
 This results in typical, general requirements: